lucasxsong/lshell/README.md

 # Command Shell Program

+Welcome to R'Shell.
+Are bash, zsh, ash, or PowerShell getting too reliable?
+Looks like you're in the right place.

 ## Getting Started:

 To start using R'shell, simply `git clone` the repository into your desktop. `cd` into the folder and run the precompiled executable through your machine's terminal/command prompt.